timdream/google-oauth2-web-client/README.md

 ### Test with local fake OAuth endpoint

 Point your browser to [http://localhost:8009/test/?localtest=true](http://localhost:8009/test/?localtest=true) to start testing.
-You will need to disable popup blocker to properly run the interactive testcases.
+You will need to disable popup blocker to properly run the interactive test cases.

 ### Test with the real Google OAuth endpoint

 Point your browser to [http://127-0-0-1.org.uk:8009/test/](http://127-0-0-1.org.uk:8009/test/) to start testing.
-You will need to disable popup blocker to properly run the interactive testcases.
+You will need to disable popup blocker to properly run the interactive test cases.

 ## Writing tests

-You will find all the information you need to write testcases on the [QUnit](http://qunitjs.com) and [Sinon.JS](http://sinonjs.org) website.
-All code submission are expected to accompany with testcases.
+You will find all the information you need to write test cases on the [QUnit](http://qunitjs.com) and [Sinon.JS](http://sinonjs.org) website.
+All code submission are expected to accompany with test cases.